Saturday, May 13, 2017

 The location where the bowl first makes contact with the green, called "Receiving Area" usually changes from player to player.
 Often a bad delivery by a player has caused a poor "bowl receiving area" or debits for you and your bowl.
 If when you are about to roll your bowl and find that your placing of the bowl to the green, arrives in a bad or damaged area of the green; you need to have a way to avoid that damaged green.
 Ok.
 Not in competitive games but all greens eventually get damaged due to club games.
 We all would like to place the bowl just in front of the mat so it will cross immediate the center line.
 If you move on the mat, it is good to know what happens to your bowl if you must change your "Receiving area" because of your new position on the mat.

-So let us take an example of "Walking the mat" We have a photo from the net with bowls all deliver from the right side. (standing direction of bowls) and I have modified the photo to show a skip doing a delivery from the other side.
+So let us take an example of "Walking the mat" We have a photo from the net with bowls all deliver from the left side. ( notice the standing direction of bowls) and I have modified the photo to show a skip doing a delivery from the other side.
 (Photo right)

-As the skip rolls his bowl he finds he has passed the jack a few centimeters to the left of the jack and tapped back the black bowl (Photo 2).
-As he now sits on the black bowl and only has the yellow bowl in the count there is a chance for a few points to be made. (photo 3 below)
+As the skip rolls his bowl he finds he has passed the jack a few centimeters to the right of the jack and tapped back the black bowl (Photo 3).
+As he now sits on the black bowl and only has the yellow bowl in the count there is a chance for a few points to be made. ( see photo 3 further below).

-Standing at the mat he notices a signal from the mate who is holding up two fingers a few centimeters apart, showing how much he missed the jack.
+Standing at the mat he notices a signal from the mate, in the head who is holding up two hands with a finger of each hand only a few centimeters apart.
+He is showing how close he passed the jack. and saying that the skip has missed the jack by a few .
 If he can adjust that few centimeters he will touch the jack.
-He does not want to
+As he does not want to roll the jack very much but a short distance roll of the jack would mean extra bowls in the count.
+With the same weight as the previous bowl,

 photo 2

-He walks the mat to the left and keeps the same line of delivery and passes the frontal block bowl tight he might touches the jack and move it away from the yellow.
-If he drawn to his last bowl he still has two.
-Because he has moved left it is not likely that his bowls will touch the yellow.
+Yes, if he walks the mat to the right, (the same distance that the jack was missed) and keeps the same line of delivery, your bowl will pass the frontal block bowl tight and if the same weight will just touch the jack and move it away from the front yellow.
+If he has drawn to his last bowl he still has two.
+Because he has moved left it is possible that the bowl will touch the yellow on passing.
+But touch on the side will not advance the yellow bowl but push it right.

 photo 3

-This is not something to try in a game.
-It has been practice during club games and the skip and mate know what can happen and have worked to "walk the mat".
-Photo 4, the final bowl, is an example of a small change which has given a big gain.
-A tool in the toolbox which may only be used once a year, but which has been practice and know the results of such a movement on the mat.
+This is not something to try in a game unless it has been practice or developed during club games and the skip and mate know what can and might happen.
+They have worked to use "walk the mat" ( Photo 4) with the final bowl.
+An example of how a small change which has given a big gain.
+A tool in the toolbox of skills and which maybe will only be used once a year, but which has been practiced and both (skip and mate) know the results of such a movement on the mat.

 photo 4

-( * Mat size mention above has a curious fact.
+Mat size mention above has an interesting fact.
 The English inch is 25.4 mm and a French inch is 27.07 mm.
-Since the French word for inch is “pouce” and also the same word in french for “Thumb” we could say that the French have bigger thumbs.)
+Since the French word for inch is “pouce” and also the same word in french is used for “Thumb” we could say that the French has bigger thumbs them the English.)